Sabin-Pla/rs-enum-key-array/README.md

-This crate provides a datastructure for an array-backed O(1) mapping between an enum and data.
+This crate provides a datastructure for an array-backed O(1) mapping between enum variants and array indexes.

 ```
 [dependencies]